rotundasoftware/cartero-tutorial/README.md

 $ cartero views public/assets -w
 ```

-Now let's download an image, say [this one](http://www.diariocultura.mx/wp-content/uploads/2012/11/cartero.jpg), and use it from `index.jade`.
-First of all, we need to save it into the `index` package directory, and enumerate it in its package.json file.
+Now let's put [an image](http://www.diariocultura.mx/wp-content/uploads/2012/11/cartero.jpg) in `index.jade`.
+First we need to save the image into the `index` package directory, and then enumerate it in the `image` property of its package.json file.
 Afterwards, our directory will look like so:

 ```
 views/index